AkiraBrahe/BTX_ExpansionPack/README.md

 - Gauss rifles and artillery have been somewhat nerfed, using the new tools available with CAC-C; both have a self-knockdown effect when firing equal to 25% of their actual damage, rounded down (from 10 instability for Light Gauss, to 50 for Rail Guns).
 Heavy Gauss Rifles also do more damage, but it decreases with range and is halved at maximum range.

-- Mech mortars have been added, replacing the Thumper, Sniper, and Long Tom cannons as they are only prototypes in the current timeline.
-Artillery cannons are still available on research planets, and have been reworked; they now deal 25% less damage and have a much shorter range than their larger counterparts.
+- Mech mortars have been added.
+Artillery cannons are now available on research planets; they deal 25% less damage and have a much shorter range than their larger counterparts.

 <details>
   <summary>Artillery Changes</summary>